jangelcode/NBASeasonTrackerDup/README.md

 - **Monitoring:** Librato for real-time monitoring of application performance and health.

 ## Running the Application

-This project is designed to be viewed as a demonstration of my abilities.
-While contributions or forks are welcome, the primary intent is for it to serve as a portfolio piece.

 Feel free to explore the live application at [https://nbawebapp-prod-8d3ec9ee7b0e.herokuapp.com/](https://nbawebapp-prod-8d3ec9ee7b0e.herokuapp.com/).